OttoKaaij/old-pages/_posts/2020-02-02-our-house-notes2.md

 6. 12a.
 Night Boat to Cairo (Vegas Version) Nieuwe tempo
 7. 8c -> 9.
 Mischien soort van crossfade achtig effect, even proberen
 8. Eindes embarrasment

+# Otto keys 2 speelmomenten:

+- Bit of vibes in opening
+- Groove in House of Fun
+- 5. Baggy trousers (in other part) (orgel partij met Carly checken)
+- 8. Driving in my car (in other part)
+- 8c.
+Simple equation Tub Bells
+- 9. Lo palmos Vibes
+- 11. Harpsi en Trem strings
+- 13. Wings of a dove Steel drum (in other part if possible)
+- 19. Einde checken of haalbaar is met carly.